zanderteller/dqm/docs/user_guide.rst

 **Step**

-The DQM 'step' parameter (stored in ``dqm.step``) sets the time step between frames of the evolution.
+The DQM 'step' parameter (stored in ``dqm_obj.step``) sets the time step between frames of the evolution.
 It has a default value of 0.1.
 (The 'units' of time here are arbitrary and unimportant.)

 This parameter essentially never needs to be changed.